Ortho® WeedClear™ Lawn Weed Killer Concentrate2 (South)

 - Do not apply to carpetgrass, dichondra, food crops (gardens, fruits, and vegetables), forage crops, or ornamental plants including flowers, trees, shrubs, hedges, woody ornamentals, groundcovers established in landscape plantings, and other non-target plants.

 Where to Use

-Intended for use only on residential lawns including Kentucky bluegrass, perennial ryegrass, fescue, Bermudagrass (hybrid and common), bahiagrass, bentgrass, buffalograss, centipedegrass, zoysiagrass, and St. Augustinegrass (except Floratam).
+- This innovative lawn weed killer concentrate is intended for use on residential lawns including Kentucky bluegrass, perennial ryegrass, fescues, common bermudagrass, hybrid bermudagrass, bahiagrass, bentgrass, buffalograss, centipedegrass, zoysiagrass, and St. Augustinegrass (except Floratam).

 When to Apply